Malang metropolitan area: Geography

-Greater Malang is located in the middle of East Java, and the eastern part of the region includes the Eastern salient of Java region.
-The region covers over 3,000 km2.
+Greater Malang is located in the middle of East Java, and the eastern part of the region borders on the Eastern salient of Java region.
+The region covers over 2,332 km2.

 The eastern section of Greater Malang, among Java's most rugged regions, isolates the eastern salient from Java's central heartland to its west.
 The Tengger massif (including Mount Bromo), and Mount Semeru, Java's highest peak, lie in this section.
 The western area of this region is also a mountainous region, including Arjuno-Welirang and Kawi-Butak.
 However, those parts of the Regency to the south of Greater Malang are just a lower elevation plain, with the southern coast bordering the Indian Ocean and small karst hills below 1000 metres.

 Climate

 While most parts of the region are plateau or highlands (except the southern area), the climate of Greater Malang is milder than the rest of Indonesia.
 In middle of year, mountainous area of Greater Malang over 2000 metres above sea level, is dry winter with light snow and frost, which means the temperature always below zero Celsius during late night until morning, especially the light snow is commonly visible in Bromo Tengger Semeru National Park.

 According to the Köppen-Geiger climate classification, the climate of Malang city is tropical monsoon (Am).

 According to the Köppen-Geiger climate classification, the climate of Batu city and Upper Greater Malang over 1000 metres above sea level classified as subtropical highland variety(Cwb).